rianquinn/hypervisor/docs/Microkernel Syscall Specification.md

 ### 2.14.4. bf_mem_op_free_huge, OP=0x7, IDX=0x3

 Frees memory previously allocated by bf_mem_op_alloc_huge.
 This operation is optional and not all microkernels may implement it.
-For more information, please see bf_mem_op_alloc_huge.

 **Input:**
 | Register Name | Bits | Description |